os2display/admin/src/Itk/AarhusTemplateBundle/Resources/public/templates/dokk1-templates/README.md

-Add the Gibson fonts to the directory `fonts/gibson` folder.
+Copy the Gibson fonts to the directory `fonts/gibson` folder.